Berdox/vcpkgTemplate/README.md

 # vcpkgTemplate
-  A barebone template of an vcpkg manger and cmake project with an exmaple of fmt package built in
+  A barebone template of an vcpkg manger and cmake project with an example of fmt package built in
 ## Instructions
   1. Make an out/build directory in project
   2. cd into the directory